 In cooperation with University Stockholm (Institutionen för svenska och flerspråkighet/

-Every year in March we are taking applications (max. three) from students who want to apply for a scholarship for taking summer courses in Sweden.
+Every year in March we are taking applications (max. four) from TUM students from level A2 who want to apply for a scholarship for a summer course at A2, B1 or B2-C1 level in Sweden.